 But there’s an obvious problem with this comparison, which is that Tarantino’s movie completely rewrites the history it has chosen to recount.
 And I can already hear the English professors amidst whom I work murmuring: But wait, historical fiction always, in myriad subtle ways, rewrites the history that it recounts.
 And they’re right.
 But Inglourious Basterds is not subtle about this; it does not even pretend to historical insight.
 It gleefully concocts an alternate history, in a manner that is impossible to overlook.
 In case anyone has forgotten: American Jews did not storm the Nazi high command and gun Hitler down in an act of heroic retribution.
 This is not a historical fiction in the usual sense, but rather a kind of fantasia or historical reverie—and the movie makes no effort to hide this.
-Not even in Tolstoy does Napoleon complete the march to Moscow.
+Not even in Tolstoy does Napoleon keep hold of Moscow.

 But then this is where things really get strange.
 So the movie is a flight of fancy on a historical subject.
 OK; I think I can take that on board, because I’ve seen it before.
 In science-fiction circles, alternate histories have become a genre in their own right: What would England look like in the C20 if it had stayed Catholic—if, that is, there had never been a Protestant Church of England?
 What would the world look like today if Europeans had been wiped out in the fourteenth century by the Black Death?—a world without white people; I’ve always rather liked that one.
 Or closest to the day’s concerns: What would the US look like now if Hitler had never been defeated?
 Those books all exist and lots more like them: Historical novels about histories that never happened.
 But then we need to think about which event the movie has chosen to rescript: It doctors the end of World War II, and if we’re going to think about that, then let us call to mind another obvious thing: America actually defeated the Germans in World War II; or rather the Allies did.
 And Americans defeat the Nazis in the movie, too, with some help from French resisters.
 It’s worth pausing to register how odd that is.
 I mean, it’s not like the movie has taken a tale of American failure or hesitation and turned it into an American triumph.
 If you try to imagine Inglourious Basterds as a Vietnam movie, you’ll begin to see what I mean.
 There was a period in the mid-‘80s when Hollywood started churning out movies—like Delta Force or the second Rambo joint—in which the US Army was granted some kind of magic do-over in South-East Asia.
 In Rambo, Sylvester Stallone actually speaks the question: “Do we get to win this time?”
 And his commanding officer responds: “Yes, Rambo.
 You get to win this time.”
 What’s going on there isn’t especially hard to grasp.
 The historical record—or, if you prefer, popular historical pseudo-memory—contains, in reference to Vietnam, all sorts of ambivalence: feelings of failure, complicity, shame, and so on—and those feelings are a breeding ground for compensatory fantasies.
 But Tarantino has scripted an alternative to D-Day, of all things, which means he has replaced the most heroic moment in twentieth-century US history—a history that is already fully triumphalist, entirely devoid of ambivalence—with something even more triumphalist, but weirdly, ferociously so.
 He has scripted a fictional way of winning a war that the US won anyway.
 So what’s going on?
 That’s the first question.